ranjeetha-virdi/Time_series_forecasting/README.md

      - Matplotlib to vizualize the dataset
      - deepAREstimator package of GluonTS for modelling
      - Trainer object to set the hyperparameters
 #### Step 2: Load the data into a Pandas DataFrame and visualize the data for 10 households for only two weeks.
+The vizulisation is a shown below.

 ![time_series_power](https://github.com/ranjeetha-virdi/Time_series_forecasting/assets/81987445/42eb4f54-e7ee-4040-9062-202450ecd6b1)

+#### step 3: